agnwinds/python/docs/sphinx/source/developer/tests.rst

 Unit Test Framework
 ###################

 Unit tests are an excellent way to ensure that any code you write is robust and correct.
-To manage unit testing, Sirocco uses the `CUnit <https://gitlab.com/cunity/cunit>`_ test framework.
-Unit tests are run by using :code:`make check` in either the root directory of Sirocco, or in the source/test directory.
+To manage unit testing, SIROCCO uses the `CUnit <https://gitlab.com/cunity/cunit>`_ test framework.
+Unit tests are run by using :code:`make check` in either the root directory of SIROCCO, or in the source/test directory.

 Installing CUnit
 ================

-Sirocco has been tested to work with CUnit (and CUnity) versions newer than 2.1-3.
-A recent version of CUnit is provided in the :code:`$SIROCCO/software` directory and can be installed as a static library by using the Makefile in Sirocco's root directory.
+SIROCCO has been tested to work with CUnit (and CUnity) versions newer than 2.1-3.
+A recent version of CUnit is provided in the :code:`$SIROCCO/software` directory and can be installed as a static library by using the Makefile in SIROCCO's root directory.
 To build CUnit from source, you will need `CMake <https://cmake.org/>`_ installed, which is a modern build system for C and C++ projects.

-CUnit will be installed (as a static library) at the same time as GSL and Sirocco during the first-time install, e.g.,
+CUnit will be installed (as a static library) at the same time as GSL and SIROCCO during the first-time install, e.g.,

 .. code:: bash

     $ [$SIROCCO] ./configure
     $ [$SIROCCO] make install

-It is also possible to install only CUnit, using the same Makefile, if Sirocco and GSL are already installed on your system,
+It is also possible to install only CUnit, using the same Makefile, if SIROCCO and GSL are already installed on your system,

 .. code:: bash